nkons/r2rml-parser/README.md

 http://creativecommons.org/licenses/by-nc/3.0/

-You can use the work as long as you attribute the work by providing a link to the project page and/or publication [1] above.
+You can use the work as long as you attribute the work by providing a link to the project page and/or to publication [1] above.

 ## Implementation